On The Evaluation of Collision Probability along a Path: A

 \subsection{Limitations and Future Research}

 Our numerical comparisons were based on assumption (H3) only, i.e. uncertainty only in the initial condition.
 While valid, the assumption is a simplification of the true stochastic nature of the dynamics.
 Describing the collision event as a stopped process eludes considering the conditioning between states: a better approach would consider that.
 Our approach to computing collision probability does not currently consider non-Gaussian and non-stationary distributions for the uncertainty.
 Therefore, further investigation in this regard is warranted.
 The fact that the \emph{Risk Density} definition coincides between (H2) and (H3) encourages to explore its application to the (H2) case as well.
 In the context of \emph{Risk Density}, exploring further the theoretical link between (H2) and (H3) and how it can be translated to practical approximations also under other hypotheses is of interest.
-Moreover, while in this manuscript we have carried out only the analysis of the proprieties of this novel index in $\mathbb{R}^2$, a generalized approach could be looked for in higher dimensions.
-Finally, investigating the performance and proprieties of the proposed approach in a path optimization scenario is also a research avenue.
+Moreover, while in this manuscript we have carried out the theoretical derivation of the same method in $\mathbb{R}^3$, its efficacy and the further generalizations are to be explored.

+Finally the method explored does not factor rotations of the objects in the probability computation.
+This deficiency is exposed as soon as we do not introduce a overbounding ball and consider directly the robot shape.
+This issue could be ameliorated by the use of specialized distributions (e.g. Von-Mises or Wrapped Gaussian), or by working directly in a differential geometry setting.
+We plan to explore these ideas in the future.

+This work was supported by the EU Project DARKO - Dynamic and Agile production Robots that learn and optimize Knowledge and Operations (Grant ID 101017274), Fit4MedRob - Fit for Medical Robotics Foundation (PNC0000007).
+Moreover, this work was carried out within the framework of the project \enquote{RAISE - Robotics and AI for Socio-economic Empowerment} and has been supported by European Union - NextGenerationEU.
+The views and opinions expressed are, however, those of the authors alone, and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.